wwkb123/HuffmanCoding/README.md

 2. To make this documentation more readable, some complex logics may not be explained here as they will take a lot of space.
 They are explained inside the class instead.
 3. The huffman codes generated in this program can be different from other implementations as I didn't ask the nodes to swap when they have the same count.
 But since this will still make a correct corresponding Huffman tree table, I can still get correct compressions and decompressions.
 4. Only repl.it, somehow I cannot compress a file and decompress it immediately.
 I must exit the program and run it again to decompress the file.
 Also, sometimes if the input file is too large, repl's buffer will write wrong outputs to the file.
 Please re-open this repl when this occurs.
 5. Originally, I used format a:0101,b:000,  to represent the decoding chart.
-Since I want to include other symbols like , :  as well so I change the format to a~0101`b~000, where ~ acts like colon(:) and ` acts like comma(,).
-So in some parts of the documentation/comment, if you see text:huffmanCode, I meant text~huffmanCode in the actual decoding chart
+Since I want to include other symbols like , :  as well so I change the format to a\~0101\`b~000, where \~ acts like colon(\:) and \` acts like comma(,).
+So in some parts of the documentation/comment, if you see text\:huffmanCode, I meant text\~huffmanCode in the actual decoding chart